ROCm/hipSOLVER/docs/source/userguide_intro.rst

 ==========================

 hipSOLVER is an open-source marshalling library for `LAPACK routines <https://www.netlib.org/lapack/explore-html/modules.html>`_ on the GPU.
-It sits between the backend library and the user application, marshalling inputs to and outputs from the backend library.
+It sits between a backend library and the user application, marshalling inputs to and outputs from the backend library so that the user aplication remains unchanged when using different backends.
 Currently, two backend libraries are supported by hipSOLVER: NVIDIA's `cuSOLVER library <https://developer.nvidia.com/cusolver>`_ and AMD's open-source
 `rocSOLVER library <https://github.com/ROCmSoftwarePlatform/rocSOLVER>`_.

+Technically, the :ref:`regular hipSOLVER API <library_api>` is a thin wrapper layer around the different backends.
+As such, it is not expected to introduce a significant overhead; however, its main purpose is portability, so when performance is critical, directly using the library backend corresponding to the given architecture is recommended.

+Another purpose of hipSOLVER is to facilitate translating cuSOLVER applications to the `AMD's open source ROCm platform <https://rocmdocs.amd.com/en/latest/index.html>`_ ecosystem; to that end, hipSOLVER also includes a :ref:`compatibility API <library_compat>` with method signatures that match exactly those of cuSOLVER.
+For more details see the section :ref:`usage_label`,

 Currently implemented functionality
 ====================================

-As with rocSOLVER, the hipSOLVER library remains in active development.
+The hipSOLVER library remains in active development.
 New features are being continuously added, with new functionality documented at each `release of the ROCm platform <https://rocmdocs.amd.com/en/latest/Current_Release_Notes/Current-Release-Notes.html>`_.

-The following tables summarize the wrapper functions that are implemented for the different supported precisions in hipSOLVER's latest release.
+The following tables summarize the wrapper functions that are implemented in the regular API for the different supported precisions in hipSOLVER's latest release.
+Most of these functions have their corresponding version on the compatibility API when applicable.

 LAPACK auxiliary functions
 ----------------------------